 Under Internal Revenue Service (IRS) rules, if a domestic partner of a graduate student employee is not a "dependent" within the meaning of Section 152 of the Internal Revenue Code, the "fair market value" of the partner's health coverage, less any contribution for dependent coverage by the enrollee, is considered taxable (imputed) income for the employee.
 The fair market value of RF benefits equals the gross individual premium for the benefits (RF share and employee share) less the employee's contribution for dependent coverage.

 Deductions for income tax and FICA contributions on the employee's paycheck and W-2 will be adjusted to reflect this higher income level.
-Value of Imputed Income for Domestic Partner Coverage is a chart that provides the biweekly increase in taxable income that will appear on the payments and deductions section of the employee's paycheck.

 If your domestic partner qualifies as a dependent under IRC 152, the imputed income will not be added to your salary.
 If you qualify for this tax advantage (and only if you qualify), you must complete the Dependent Tax Affidavit for Enrolling Domestic Partner in the Benefits Program, in addition to the forms noted above.
 It is recommended that employees seek the advice of an attorney prior to completing this affidavit.